kube-reporting/metering-operator/Documentation/Report.md

 ### Spec
 The type of report that is performed and what data is used is determined by the `spec` section of the report object.
 There is configuration properties shared by all reports and others that are specific to a report type.

+#### Scope
+A report can be generated with different scopes, which influences the level of detail contained in the report.
+These are the currently supported scopes for a report:

+- `pod`
+- `namespace`

+If unspecified, the default scope is `pod`.

 #### Period
 The period that a report is generated for is specified by the interval between `reportingStart` and `reportingEnd`.